renihs/CSC342_Knapsack/README.md

 # CSC342_Knapsack
-Knapsack NP-Hard Exhaustive Approach Written in Java
+Knapsack NP-Hard Exhaustive Approach Written in Java for Linux and in C++ for the aXp System